Study options

 Specialisations

-The first year introduces students to the contemporary design culture and critical design practices, considering its societal and environmental impact.
-Students will also explore varied materials, including biomaterials.
-As the studies evolve, students will develop their competencies with material-specific design, such as ceramics, glass, or wood.
+The first year introduces students to contemporary design cultures and reflective practices, considering their societal and environmental impact.
+Students will explore varied materials, including biomaterials and, as their studies evolve, students will develop their individual competencies with material-specific design, such as ceramics, glass, bio-materials or wood.

 The Contemporary Design study option has a small annual intake of students, assuring that each student receives individual guidance and attention.
-As for the Master’s thesis, students have a variety of approaches to complete the thesis.
-It may be a piece of theoretical, artistic, or applied research, a work of art or a combination of these.
+Students have a variety of approaches to complete the thesis.
+It may be a piece of theoretical, artistic, or applied research, a design investigation or a combination of these.
 The thesis may also include a production component, for instance, a design, a work of art, an exhibition, or a project.
 Theses always include a written component.

 Irene Purasachit saw the floral industry’s waste problem firsthand – now she makes material for handbags from discarded blooms